Nivedita-Saha/placemark-toolkit/README.md

 ## 🗺️ Development Roadmap

-This KTP is funded and will be delivered across 24 months in the following phases:
+If the KTP is awarded, the toolkit will be delivered across 24 months in the following phases:

 | Phase | Timeline | Focus |
 |-------|----------|-------|